loopholelabs/certifier/README.md

 using the DNS-01 Challenge.
 Certifier is not designed to work as a standalone-CLI, but instead it is designed to be embedded within other Golang applications.

-**This library requires Go1.17 or later.**

-## Important note about releases and stability

-This repository generally follows [Semantic Versioning](https://semver.org/).
-However, **this library is currently in Beta** and is still considered experimental.
-Breaking changes of the library will _not_ trigger a new major release.
-The same is true for selected other new features explicitly marked as **EXPERIMENTAL** in CHANGELOG.md.

 ## Architecture

 There are two parts to certifier - the DNS Server and the ACME manager.